Key Stage 4

-New GCSEs were introduced in both Maths and English from September 2015 with the majority of others starting in September 2016.
+The first set of examinations for new GCSEs in Maths and English were successfully completed in the Summer of 2017.
+The majority of others will be examined in the summer of 2018.
 The reformed GCSEs are designed to be more demanding than their predecessors.

-In addition for the reformed qualifications a new grading system will replace the A*-G grades that have been used previously.
-The new system will be 9 to 1 (with 9 being the highest) in all GCSE’s examined in 2018 at Anthony Gell School.
+In addition for the reformed qualifications a new grading system will replace the A*-G grades that have been used previously - the new system will be 9 to 1 (with 9 being the highest).

 Historically students could be entered for “Higher” or “Foundation” exam papers.
 The highest grade achievable on Foundation exams was a Grade C, with all grades up to A* being in the Higher exam papers.
-From September 2016, only Maths from the reformed qualifications will have tiered exams.
+In the summer 2018 exam season, only Maths and Combined Science from the reformed qualifications will have tiered exams.
 Foundation level will cover grades 1 to 5 and Higher Level grades 4 to 9.